DorArlaki/Relay/README.md

 The "Relay" script is a powerful tool designed to generate an executable file that bypasses Windows Defender and establishes a secure connection using meterpreter over HTTPS.
 This script automates the process of creating a payload that can be used for various purposes, such as penetration testing and security assessments.

-✅ Bypassing Kaspersky, Windows Defender, and other security software
+✅ Windows Defender, and other security software

 ## Features